PALab/place/README.md

 A small amount of setup must be done to customize the driver modules to fit a specific instrument and acquisition PC:

-## Alazar Tech oscilloscope card

-The C library that accompanies the purchase of an Alazar Tech oscilloscope card must be installed in order to use many of the PLACE modules.

 ## PLACE config file

-The PLACE config file should be placed in the following location: `~/.place.cfg`
+PLACE will create a config file in the following location: `~/.place.cfg`

-You will need to create this file if it does not exist.
+You can manually create this file if it does not exist.
 System dependent variables are placed in this file and PLACE will throw errors if they are not populated correctly.
 The config file follows a very basic syntax for declaring name/value pairs.